 The following is an excerpt from article DC745 from the Christian Research Journal.
-The full article can be read by following the link below the excerpt.
+To read the full article, click here.

 THE COMPLEXITY OF LIFE